-Cost of Facilities attributable to Future Development Additional Residents
+Contribution rate = Cost of Facilities attributable to Future Development per new resident Additional Residents

-= \$1,141.43 per new resident
+= \$1,410.55 per new resident

 4.6 Plan Preparation and Studies

 In accordance with the Act, Council is authorised to recoup the reasonable costs of preparing this Plan and the cost, or apportioned cost, of any studies specifically prepared to inform the Plan.
 In addition, any costs associated with the ongoing management and administration of the Plan can be levied for.